eclipse/repairnator/doc/repairnator-git-repository-mode.md

 When Repairnator is executed in `GIT_REPOSITORY` launcher mode, it clones the repository associated with the parameter `gitrepourl`, and it is executed on the latest commit pushed on master branch.

-Using the parameter `gitrepofirstcommit`, on the contrary, Repairnator will be executed on the first commit (the oldest one) of the specificied repository.
+Using the parameter `gitrepofirstcommit`, on the contrary, Repairnator will be executed on the first commit (the oldest one) of the specified repository.

 Example of use: